grote/seedvault-LFB/README.md

 followed by a second type byte depending on the type of file written:

 * chunks: `0x00` as type byte and then the chunk ID
-* backup archives: `0x01` as type byte and then the backup archive timestamp
+* backup snapshots: `0x01` as type byte and then the backup snapshot timestamp

-The chunk ID and the backup archive timestamp get added to prevent an attacker from renaming and swapping files/chunks.
+The chunk ID and the backup snapshot timestamp get added to prevent an attacker from renaming and swapping files/chunks.

 # Data structures